Glucow/Glucow/README.md

 # Glucow

-An open-source way to manage your levels, without having to worry about control.
+An open-source and customised way to manage your levels.

-Glucow was made to be simple to use, yet packed with features, both custom and known features you all love from other third party apps.
+Glucow was made to be simple to use, yet packed with features, both custom and known features you all love.

 ## Features

 - Light/dark mode
-- Real-time minute Notifications warning about levels
+- Real-time minute notifications
 - Modern graph that plots real-time minute data for following
 - Glucose levels can be written to Apple Health app, on request from the user
 - Custom alarms, customizable with their sound, volume, and notification that comes along with it.